-Disputes - Formal Resolution: If you remain dissatisfied, you may request (in writing) a formal resolution from the Head of Trustee Services.
+Disputes - Formal Resolution

+If you remain dissatisfied, you may request (in writing) a formal resolution from the Head of Trustee Services.
 A decision should be provided within two months of your formal request.

+Appeal

-Appeal: If you remain unhappy or disagree with the formal resolution from the Trustee Services Director, within six months of the decision you have the right to appeal to the Trustee.
+If you remain unhappy or disagree with the formal resolution from the Head of Trustee Services, within six months of the decision you have the right to appeal to the Trustee.
 The result of your appeal should be provided within two months of your request.